How to address violence in the news with your students.

 Teachers have the option to modify the class ability level to beginning, intermediate, or advanced, which helps in scaffolding or upping the rigor, but individualized differentiation rests solely on the teacher.
 And while the advanced ability level helps, the work wouldn't be considered very rigorous for most high schoolers.
-Nevertheless, the global citizenship skills that students emerge with are invaluable, and this is something any age group can benefit from.
+Nevertheless, the global citizenship skills that students emerge with are invaluable, and this is something that can benefit kids in any age group.

 Key Standards Supported